glesilleu/Codecademy-Course/README.md

 This is the main repository for all of my projects created from Codecademy Courses

+Course Projects in folders

-Course Business Intelligence Data Analyst
+BI Data Analyst
+  - Frida Kahlo Retrospective Off-Platform Project